Sarah Michelle Gellar: Other ventures

+Activism and philanthropy

 Gellar has been an active advocate for various charities, including breast cancer research, Project Angel Food, Habitat for Humanity and CARE.
 Of her charitable pursuits, she said: "I started because my mother taught me a long time ago that even when you have nothing, there's ways to give back.
 And what you get in return for that is tenfold.
 But it was always hard because I couldn't do a lot.
 I couldn't do much more than just donate money when I was on [Buffy] because there wasn't time.
 And now that I have the time, it's amazing."

-In 1999, Gellar went to the Dominican Republic to help Habitat for Humanity's project of building homes for the residents; she explained: "You actually get to do something, where you get to go and build these houses.
-I like working with things where you can directly affect someone in particular".
+In 1999, Gellar helped Habitat for Humanity's project of building homes in Dominican Republic.
 With Project Angel Food, she delivered healthy meals to people infected with AIDS, and through the Make-A-Wish Foundation, she granted sick children's wishes of meeting her while working on Buffy.
-In 2007, Gellar was featured in Vaseline's "Skin Is Amazing" campaign, in which she agreed to auction nude-posed photos of herself on eBay to raise money for the Coalition of Skin Diseases, an organization which supports clinical research, fosters physician and patient education.
+In 2007, Gellar was featured in Vaseline's Skin Is Amazing campaign, in which she agreed to auction nude-posed photos of herself on eBay to raise money for the Coalition of Skin Diseases, an organization which supports clinical research, fosters physician and patient education.

-In 2011, Gellar joined "The Nestlé Share the Joy of Reading Program", which promotes reading to young children to encourage them to read during the summer break.
+In 2011, Gellar joined The Nestlé Share the Joy of Reading Program, which promotes reading to young children.
 The following year, she was presented with the Tom Mankiewicz Leadership Award during the Beastly Ball at the Los Angeles Zoo.
-The honor recognizes members of the entertainment community who have excelled in establishing meaningful and lasting programs that contribute to the welfare of the world's natural and civic environment.
+In 2013, she hosted the Kidstock Music and Art Festival, an event that benefited the One Voice Scholars Program.
 In 2014 and 2015, Gellar hosted two fundraisers for Mattel Children's Hospital UCLA.
+In 2021, she promoted Subaru of America's donation of 100 million meals to Feeding America.
+In 2025, she collaborated with Alyson Hannigan in GSK's Ask2BSure campaign, to raise awareness about meningitis and encourage vaccination among teens.